toshi1801/lang_identification/README.txt

 5. identify_language.py: Called by decoder.sh to get the human readable language predictions for the given sample.
 6. update_sampling_rate.py: Re-sample wav files with given sampling rate.
 Needs librosa and ffmpeg to installed on system for this script to work.
+7. calculate_data_sample_time.py: Script calculates the duration of the given audio (only wav) samples.